UITools/Glamuo-Engineering/site/content/post.md

 ---
-title: "How to get started in mentoring a small farmer for this season: start small, grow 2 week crops, repeat"
+title: "How to get started in mentoring a small farmer for this season: start small, grow 2 week crops, repeat..."
 date: 2017-01-04T15:04:10.000Z
 description: We have alot to look forward to.
-With the awakening food renessaince, we've been shaken into action..
+With the awakening food renaissance, we've been shaken into action..
 ---

+## How to get started in mentoring a small farmer for this season: start small, grow 2 week crops, repeat...

+Then develop our seasonal crop plan.

 Many food hubs function as simple points of transit for produce from the farmer (and/or supermarket) to the purchaser.
 Facilitating a hub can help your budget by 10-15% depending upon the hub-farmer agreements reached.

-## Appreciating the history of farms by evisioning a future for farms
+## Appreciating the history of farms by evisioning local farms as part of your future

 Many farms are just waiting to come into well planned action.
 Good connection between farmers and the community, metorig of ourg farmers, and access to arable land and soils for potted plant gardens is the essece of our shortest checklist.